-The Group mainly comprises three reportable segments as "Cardiac and Vascular Company", "General Hospital Company", and "Blood and Cell Technologies Company".
+The Group mainly comprises three reportable segments being the "Cardiac and Vascular Company", "Medical Care Solutions Company" and "Blood and Cell Technologies Company".
 As the reportable segments of the Group are reviewed regularly at the Board of Directors meeting to make decisions about allocation of management resources and assess the performance of the business, the Group discloses the revenue of three reportable segments.
 In addition, revenue is classified by country or region based on customer's location.